Glossary

 href="https://example.com/wp-json/oembed/1.0/embed?url=..." />

-Security and Privacy Concerns
+oEmbed Security Risks and Privacy Concerns

-// Disable oEmbed discovery links
+// Remove oEmbed discovery links from HTML head

 remove_action('wp_head', 'wp_oembed_add_discovery_links');

-// Disable oEmbed REST API endpoint
+// Disable the oEmbed REST API route

 add_filter('embed_oembed_discover', '__return_false');